 How do you cleanse your natural hair?
 I’m going to take a wild guess and say you use shampoo, because who doesn’t, right?
-Shampooing your natural hair is important to remove product build-up and give your curls a fresh start.
+Shampooing your hair is important to remove product build-up and give your curls a fresh start.

 Although using shampoo is the most common choice on wash day, some naturalistas don’t like using them because of the stripping effects it can cause.
 If you’re one of those people, there are other natural, effective ways to cleanse your natural hair when wash day comes around.

 In this post, we’re going to discuss different ways to cleanse your natural hair.
-These alternatives can still get the job done without drying out your hair or causing any damage.
+These alternatives can still get the job done without drying out your hair or causing damage.

 Let’s start off with one of my favorite ways to cleanse natural hair, clay washing!
 I didn’t know much about clay washing at the beginning of my journey, however, once I found out about it, I loved it!

 Clay washing is a gentle way to detox your hair and scalp while removing product build-up and providing conditioning effects.
 There are two popular clays that can be used to cleanse your hair:

-Bentonite Clay is an excellent cleanser.
-It’s rich in minerals that help to soothe scalp conditions, reduce breakage, and add shine to your curls.
-It has the ability to absorb impurities from your hair and scalp without stripping its natural oils and causing dryness.
+Bentonite Clay is rich in minerals that help to soothe scalp conditions, reduce breakage, and add shine.
+It also absorbs impurities from your hair + scalp without stripping its natural oils.
+Here are more benefits: